madeleinemila/triage-app/README.md

 - But the solutions are sometimes straightforward

-- The journalist might not have a user guide, but they are likely to be on a web browser**
+- The journalist might not have a user guide, but they are likely to be on a web browser

-- Technical staff might also need to spend their time on more complex issues

-Both sides would benefit from a simple but customisable knowledge base.
+- Technical staff might need to spend their time on more complex issues, so both tech and non-tech staff would benefit from a simple but customisable knowledge base

-Simple, for rapid access to the most important info.

-Customisable, to suit unique combos of tech implemented in different workplaces.